 So our architecture is based on an atomic model which is associated to a simulator.
-Our contribution is the addition of the FIS module whose function is to assess the lifetime of each state according to the input parameters Wind and Humidity (Figure.
-6).
+Our contribution is the addition of the FIS module whose function is to assess the lifetime of each state according to the input parameters Wind and Humidity (Figure 6).

-Initially, we fill the fuzzy rules table based on firemen reasoning; after we present the different observed values to the fuzzy inference system to evaluate the state lifetime parameter according to the values of the variable W and H.
+Initially, we fill the fuzzy rules table based on firemen reasoning; after we get the different observed values into the fuzzy inference system in order to evaluate the state lifetime parameter according to the values taken by the variable W and H.

-Each cell represents an atomic model DEVS, a corresponding simulator simulates the dynamic system of the fire growth based on the current cell position over the whole space of the simulated space and the wind direction.
+Each cell represents an atomic DEVS model which is associated to one simulator.
+The dynamic system of the flaming front propagation speed is given by the simulator.
+It is based on the current cell position, τ and the wind direction.